bunyan-logger/bunyan_core/README.md

   other nodes)
 * humane formatting of multi-line messages (including error_logger and SASL)
+* supports per-source and per-writer configuration, and the ability to log to multiple files and devices
+* works with logrotate (send it a `SIGHUP` and it will close and reopen the log file).

 ## Summary

+### Summary of the Summary

 ~~~ elixir
 { :bunyan, ">= 0.0.0" }